aaagrud/vs-evil/README.md

 The devil on your shoulder, now in your editor.

 *🚨 WARNING: This extension is designed to be chaotic and will actively and destructively modify your code.
 DO NOT use it on important projects.
-It is a prank extension meant for fun.
-You have been warned! 🚨*
+It is a prank extension meant for fun. 🚨*

 ---